Updated · May 20, 2022

 And there are even more exciting IoT trends that will shape up our future.

-Consider this: the number of connected devices in 2022 was more than two times the size of the world population.
+Consider this: the number of connected devices in 2022 is twice the size of the world population.
 Almost all IoT machines have some security issues.
 It is a tremendous problem, and no one knows how to deal with it.

 Hackers can easily breach a smart device and spy on the owners.
 They can get into industrial control systems, manipulate production lines, shut down factories, even cause shipwrecks.